Inside: A tutorial on how to make a fabulous angel wing ornament and decoration out of old shuttlecocks.

 Upcycled angel wings: One of my first posts was about upcycling shuttlecocks.
 I am inundated with feather shuttlecocks; my family is badminton mad and plays several times a week.

 It doesn’t take too many whacks of a racquet before a feather shuttlecock is past its best and relegated to the practice bag.
 I have hundreds of them, as I can’t bear to throw them out.

 What you need

 - Six feather shuttlecocks per set of wings.
 If you don’t happen to be a badminton-mad family like mine with an endless supply of used shuttlecocks, you could try your local club or ask badminton-playing friends.
 The playing life of feather shuttlecocks is very short, and they are often just discarded afterwards.

 - Scrap cardboard for the hearts (I use old packaging).

 How to make Shuttlecock Angel Wing Ornaments

 Step 1: First, you must deconstruct your shuttlecocks by cutting off the rubber and cork end of the shuttlecock.
 And then opening the feathers into one long strip.

-2. You will need three strips of feathers for each wing, hence 6 shuttlecocks for each pair of angel wings.
+Step 2: You will need three strips of feathers for each wing, hence six shuttlecocks for each pair of angel wings.

-3. Next, glue the 3 strips of feathers together one on top of the other.
+Step 3: Next, glue the three strips of feathers together one on top of the other.
 Offset them to create three rows of feathers.
 Use the pegs or bulldog clips to hold the shuttlecock feathers together as the glue dries.

-Once dry, trim your feathers into a more angel shaped wing.
-This is easily done with a pair of scissors.
+Once dry, trim your feathers into a more angel-shaped wing.
+This is quickly done with a pair of scissors.

-4. Then, cut out a cardboard heart shape.
-I spray painted the cardboard heart copper to add to the decoration.
+Step 4: Then, cut out a cardboard heart shape.
+I spray-painted the cardboard heart copper to add to the decoration.
 Then glue a pair of your upcycled wings to the back of the cardboard.
 Use pegs to hold it in place whilst it drys.

-5. Finally, once the upcycled angel wings are dried, you can leave them as they are or spray paint them as I have done.
+Step 5: Finally, once the upcycled angel wings are dried, you can leave them as they are or spray paint them as I have.
 I fancied some copper wings, so I spray-painted a couple of pairs of them with copper paint.